 Diamond Like Coating is an extremely hard (3500HV) black coating that can be applied to fork stanchions and shock shafts that is harder still than Titanium Nitride.
 With a coefficient of friction of 0.1 it is the lowest friction coating available improving suspension action considerably.

 We supply high quality replacement fork tubes for a wide range of motorcycles which usually offer a great saving over the cost of standard original equipment items.
-Tubes for some models are available pre-coated with Ti Nitride or DLC, this can be the most cost effective solution where tubes are damaged and need coating.

 If you have badly corroded fork or badly worn stanchions we prefer where possible to replace the tubes, as there can be issues that are not addressed by re-chroming, for some bikes though it is the only option.
 We have been through a comprehensive selection procedure to find the right process that matches our exacting standards for chrome quality, adhesion and surface finish.
 All tubes are polished and go through a thorough cleaning process to remove all traces of stopping agents used to mask the tube internals.